-Brand showcase · 11 frames
+Brand showcase · two chapters · 13 frames

 A solid square